metricationmatters/research/proposals/AreaAndVolume.md

 The beauty and simplicity of the SI system for other units doesn't seem to extend to area and volume.

-There should be some easy way to use a number and a prefix along with a unit name to denote "area" and "volume".
+There should be some easy way to use a number and a prefix along with a unit name to denote area and volume.

 The SI system doesn't have a name for the unit of area, but more of a description (square meter).
 This forces unwieldy usage of "50 000 square meters" instead of "50 kilo square meters".

+The SI has a peculiar measure of area, "hectare", which is not based off the unit of area (square meter) but 100 square meters.

 The SI system has a name for a sub-unit of volume but not the unit name.
 The current definition seems more of a description (cubic meter) than a name.
 This